nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `TAA` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: grade a person's assignment**

 **MSS**

+1. User adds an assignemnt
+2. TAA adds an assignment
+3. User requests to grade an specific assignemnt
+4. TAA adds the grade to the specified assignment

+    Use case ends.

+**Extensions**

+* 2a.
+The given assignment index is invalid.

+    * 2a1.
+TAA shows an error message.

+      Use case resumes at step 1.

+**Use case: delete a student**

+**MSS**

-1. User requests to list persons
+1. User requests to list all students in a class
-2. AddressBook shows a list of persons
+2. TAA shows a list of students
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific student in the list
-4. AddressBook deletes the person
+4. TAA deletes the person

     Use case ends.